awsdocs/amazon-ecr-user-guide/doc_source/image-scanning.md

 ## Configuring a repository to scan on push<a name="scanning-repository"></a>

 You can configure the image scan settings either for a new repository during creation or for an existing repository\.
 When **scan on push** is enabled, images are scanned after being pushed to a repository\.
 If **scan on push** is disabled on a repository, then you must manually start each image scan to get the scan results\.
+An image that has been scanned on push can still be manually scanned once per 24 hours\.

 **Topics**
 + [Creating a new repository to scan on push](#scanning-new-repository)